sanpil/aml-pipeline/README.md

-# AML Pipeline
+# Azure Machine Learning Pipeline
-This is the staging place for AML Pipeline Sample notebooks.
-All staging files will be migrated to the [*official repo*](https://aka.ms/aml-pipeline-notebooks) as soon as they are "customer ready."

->**WHERE DID THE REST OF THE SAMPLES GO?**
->You should treat the [official repro](https://github.com/Azure/MachineLearningNotebooks/tree/master/pipeline) as the source of truth.
-As soon as a notebook gets migrated to the official repo, the corresponding copy here is removed.

 ## Overview

-The [AML Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-ml-pipelines) enables data scientists to create and manage multiple simple and complex workflows concurrently.
+The [Azure Machine Learning Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-ml-pipelines) enables data scientists to create and manage multiple simple and complex workflows concurrently.
 A typical pipeline would have multiple tasks to prepare data, train, deploy and evaluate models.
-Individual steps in the pipeline can make use of diverse compute options (for e.g.: CPU for data preparation and GPU for training) and languages.
+Individual steps in the pipeline can make use of diverse compute options (for example: CPU for data preparation and GPU for training) and languages.

-The Python-based AML Pipeline SDK provides interfaces to work with AML Pipelines.
+The Python-based Azure Machine Learning Pipeline SDK provides interfaces to work with Azure Machine Learning Pipelines.
 To get started quickly, the SDK includes imperative constructs for sequencing and parallelization of steps.
 With the use of declarative data dependencies, optimized execution of the tasks can be achieved.
 The SDK can be easily used from Jupyter Notebook or any other preferred IDE.
 The SDK includes a framework of pre-built modules for common tasks such as data transfer and compute provisioning.

 Data management and reuse across pipelines and pipeline runs is simplified using named and strictly versioned data sources and named inputs and outputs for processing tasks.
 Pipelines enable collaboration across teams of data scientists by recording all intermediate tasks and data.